Most of those seeking guidance from me have this dilemma: what about when we want different things?

 Equally important, I think, is the following: the more different the partners in a relationship, the higher the need for erotic intelligence and understanding from both.
 To function well together, there is obviously a need for much higher effort in sex when the partners are wired differently.
 It’s a considerable effort to calibrate yourself with someone different from you, but this can never be done if only one of the partners makes efforts.
 Unfortunately, the body cannot take extreme long-term efforts.
 This is not how it works well in sexual pleasure and expression.

 If you are a comfortable or lazy person, if you have a too fixed mindset (not just in sex), then it might be a good idea to take a partner with similar wiring to yours.
 If you are not really interested in putting in efforts for your sex life, then it might be a more efficient approach to seek a person with whom you share expressive similarities.
-Thus you won’t need to put in so many efforts to enjoy your sex life.
+Thus you won’t need to put in so much effort to enjoy your sex life.